All Episodes

 And then Berkeley police stood down.

-Does anyone ask why?
+Does anyone ask?

-You know, the cities where the police do their job, and and I pointed out on Twitter and elsewhere and on the air that, you know, when those people were protesting in Boston, the 99% that were peaceful, they also monitored their own protest.
+You know, the cities where the police do their job, and I pointed out on Twitter and elsewhere and on the air that, you know, when those people were protesting in Boston, the 99% that were peaceful, they also monitored their own protest.

-And when people started to get violent or tried to get violent or were picking on a guy that had a make America great again hat, they said no violence, leave him alone.
+And when people started to get violent or tried to get violent or were picking on a guy that had a make America great again, Hat, they said no violence, leave him alone.

 And then the few that did get into a scuffle with police, they just went there for the very purpose of making trouble.

-Well, now you've got the mayor of Berkeley suggesting that this should be treated like we treat criminal gangs after the violence in his city over the weekend, and using the definition of what it means to be a gang.
+Well, now you've got the mayor of Berkeley suggesting that this should be treated like we treat criminal gangs after the violence in his city over the weekend and using the definition of what it means to be a gang.

 Pretty surprised to see that in Newsweek, to be honest.